Configure System Logging for Security Devices

 and data plane, or security, logs are forwarded from the data plane

-to the Routing Engine control plane rtlogd
+to the Routing Engine control plane rtlogd process.
+The rtlogd process then either forwards syslog or sd-syslog-formatted

-process or the WELF-formatted logs to
+logs to the eventd process or the WELF-formatted logs to

 the external or remote WELF log collector.

-To send all log messages through eventd
+To send all log messages through eventd:

 To send duplicate logs to a second remote server, repeat the command with a new fully qualified hostname or IP address of a second server.